Logo Voyage

 You can check the original Wikivoyage article Here

-Gero (下呂市 Gero-shi), also known as Gero Onsen (下呂温泉), is a hot spring town in Gifu Prefecture, Japan.
+Gero (下呂市 Gero-shi), most famously known for Gero Onsen (下呂温泉), a hot spring town, is a city in Gifu Prefecture, Japan.

 Understand